bigballeru/startup/README.md

 - **Existing user** - They can login with both their password and username.
 - **Use MongoDB to store credentials** - Stores users authTokens which are then handed off to cookies.
 - **Restricts functionality** - You can't add people or get people until you have logged in.
 This is restricted via cookies.
 I also made it so cookies expire after an hour.
 Finally, if they try to do something on homepage.html without a valid cookie, it automatically directs them to index.html.

+## WebSocket deliverable

+For this deliverable I used webSocket to update the votes on the frontend in realtime.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - Shows the amount of users in real time.
+Works great.